 Again we tried the “pickle juice,” and it didn’t react as I predicted, and as Princess and Superman predicted.
 Batman then insisted we needed to get out the vinegar.

 Which of course did erupt as Batman had hoped, though not as much.
-I think this is partially due to the fact that (and I looked this up a few weeks ago, so I may be misremembering), but watermelon is one of the more alkaline fruits.
+I think this is partially because (and I looked this up a few weeks ago, so I may be misremembering), but watermelon is one of the more alkaline fruits.

 But Batman got his money shot and got to see it all erupt, and so he was happy.